Story: Mysore Palace; 25-05-2023.

 Mysore Palace in Karnataka India all you need to know.

-The Wodeyar kings first built a palace in Mysore in the 14th century, it was demolished and constructed multiple times.
-The current palace construction was commissioned in 1897, and it was completed in 1912 and expanded later around 1940.
+The Wodeyar dynasty first built the palace in the 14th century.
+However, it underwent several demolitions and reconstructions throughout history.
+The current structure, commissioned in 1897, was completed in 1912 and further expanded around 1940.

 Mysore palace is now one of the most famous tourist attractions in India after Taj Mahal with more than 6 million annual visitors.